Are “evergreen” funds really the future of private market investing?

 This would mean a world-class private market portfolio would require me to have around 500 million in fund commitment over 5 years, which would mean my overall investible wealth portfolio would be multiple times this, which of course is way beyond achievable for 99.9% of us.

 The innovation of the evergreen fund makes this possible in a few clicks.
 Being fully deployed also means that a much higher MOIC is possible.
-With simple math, a net IRR of 11.6 per cent achieves a 3x MOIC over 10 years, which is very close to the returns of the longer-running evergreen funds since before the global financial crisis, and very close to the publicly reported returns of mature private equity programs of the US pension funds.
+With simple math, a net IRR of 11.6% achieves a 3x MOIC over 10 years, which is very close to the returns of the longer-running evergreen funds since before the global financial crisis, and very close to the publicly reported returns of mature private equity programs of the US pension funds.

 Buyers beware: "gates", fees and expenses